Paras-is-coding/React_HS_Series/readme.md

 ## Redux
 - Context API came way later
 - Data flow is better in redux than ContextAPI (in data store and retrive)
+    - remember we only wrote fun. dec in contextAPI here in reducers/slices we write definition here only
 - Flux(by facebook) ->  Redux
     - redux-toolkit _ battries included easy setup